SaifSabban/MiniTV/README.md

 ### Omxplayer
 13. Next we will be installing omxplayer, but before that we need to install git using ```sudo apt-get install git```.
-14. Since Omxplayer cannton be installed with apt-get anymore, we will be using a legacy version. start by going into the main directory using ```cd ~```.
+14. Since Omxplayer cannot be installed with apt-get anymore, we will be using a legacy version. start by going into the main directory using ```cd ~```.
-15. Download the archived omxplayer debian file with ```wget http://archive.raspberrypi.org/debian/pool/main/o/omxplayer/omxplayer_20190723+gitf543a0d-1_armhf.deb```.
+15. Download the archived omxplayer Debian file with ```wget http://archive.raspberrypi.org/debian/pool/main/o/omxplayer/omxplayer_20190723+gitf543a0d-1_armhf.deb```.
 16. Install the .deb file with ```sudo dpkg -i omxplayer_20190723+gitf543a0d-1_armhf.deb```.
-17. Then install the dependancies ```sudo apt-get -f install```.
+17. Then install the dependencies ```sudo apt-get -f install```.
 18. Lastly delete the omxplayer .deb file with ```rm omxplayer_20190723+gitf543a0d-1_armhf.deb```.
 19. Test if omxplayer is properly installed with ```omxplayer```, to get out of omxplayer type **CTRL+C**.

 ### Clone Repository
-20. To the github repository to the Pi use ```git clone https://github.com/SaifSabban/MiniTV```.
+20. To the GitHub repository to the Pi use ```git clone https://github.com/SaifSabban/MiniTV```.

 ### Add a Splash Screen
-21. Install the Linux framebuffer imageviewer with ```sudo apt install fbi```.
+21. Install the Linux framebuffer image viewer with ```sudo apt install fbi```.
 22. Create our splash screen command file using ```sudo nano /lib/systemd/system/splashscreen.service```.
-23. Copy and paste the following into the editor, changing the splashscreen to the one you want to use:
+23. Copy and paste the following into the editor, changing the splash screen to the one you want to use:
 ```
 [Unit]
 Description=Splash screen